TopBiketoursPortugal/TopBikeToursPortugal/content/tours/vicentine-coast-alentejo-hiking.md

 Algarve is and as been for a long time a popular touristic region in Portugal.
 Its most known attractions are the sun, the weather and the beaches.
 However, the not so popular west coast of Algarve, still maintains these characteristics.
 It is encompassed in the Vicentine Coast, a natural park which is home for a wide number of animal and plant species.
 The typical cliff like coast environment makes for the common breathtaking views over the Atlantic, where different birds take their chance on nesting.

-**IMPORTANTE NOTE:** From June to September this is not a recommended tour due the heat.
-If you know what to expect from a 35º degree walking tour you may consider to book it.

 **Route description**

 * Mostly flat with only some short uphills.
 * 50% of paved roads and 50% of natural and dirt easy roads.

 **Itinerary:**

 **Day 1:**Lisbon arrival and transfer to Aljezur